SET XACT_ABORT (Transact-SQL)

 Compile errors, such as syntax errors, are not affected by SET XACT_ABORT.

 XACT_ABORT must be set ON for data modification statements in an implicit or explicit transaction against most OLE DB providers, including SQL Server.
 The only case where this option is not required is if the provider supports nested transactions.
+For more information, see Distributed Queries and Distributed Transactions.

 The setting of SET XACT_ABORT is set at execute or run time and not at parse time.